foopod/blog6/_posts/cellular-automata-tutorial.md

 Now if we run our game we should see a lovely grid of cells!
 Excellent!

-What we really want though is to randomly turn some on and some off when we start.
+What we want though is to randomly turn some on and some off when we start.
 We can use a random number generator to toggle their visibility here in our `_ready()` script.

 ``` gdscript
 func _ready():